dinaalaaahmed/OMR-Image-Processing/README.md

 # OMR
 ![Music Symbols](/images/cover.jpg)
-* OMR is an optical music recognition system written in the Python which converts sheet music into a readable text file.
+* OMR is an optical music recognition system written in Python which converts sheet music into a readable text file.

 ## Algorithms & Techniques
 ### Binarization: